JoaoLopesF/SerialDebug/README.md

         r ? -> to show more help
       reset -> reset the Arduino board

-      Only if debugger is enabled:
       f -> call the function
           f ?  -> to show more help
+      dbg [on|off] -> enable/disable the simple software debugger

+      Only if debugger is enabled:
           g -> see/change global variables
             g ?  -> to show more help
           wa -> see/change watches for global variables wa ?  -> to show more help

       Not yet implemented:
         gpio -> see/control gpio

-For debugger:
+For simple software debugger:

     - For functions: